Undergraduate Student Government

 Each class at MIT annually elects a president and executive committee for its class council, which plans and coordinates programs and social events throughout the year.

 The Association of Student Activities, a joint committee of the UA and the Graduate Student Council (see below), is responsible for recognizing student groups and activities, allocating student office space, and organizing Activities Midways, which take place during orientation in August and Campus Preview Weekend (CPW) each April.

 Graduate Student Government

 The Graduate Student Council (GSC) exists to enhance the overall graduate experience at MIT by promoting the general welfare and concerns of the graduate student body, creating new programs and initiatives, and communicating with the MIT faculty and administration on behalf of graduate students.
 The GSC seeks to emphasize, in all its activities, the core values of representation, communication, collaboration, transparency, and accountability.

 The council accomplishes its goals through a structure of elected representatives, standing committees, and officers.
 GSC representatives facilitate communication between the council and their constituency (a department, academic program, living group, or demographic group).
-The standing committees span all facets of the graduate experience, including orientation for all incoming graduate students, the career fair and a variety of academic seminars throughout the year, large social and cultural activities, and even the Muddy Charles Pub.
+The standing committees span all facets of the graduate experience, including orientation for all incoming graduate students; career exploration events and a variety of academic seminars throughout the year; large social and cultural activities; advocacy on student-related issues at the local, state, and federal levels; and even the Muddy Charles Pub.